ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

   and [TimeOnly](https://devblogs.microsoft.com/dotnet/date-time-and-time-zone-enhancements-in-net-6/#the-timeonly-type) types
   instead of `DateTime` when you only need to know the date or the time.

-* RavenDB has introduced the ability to convert `DateTime` or strings written in date/time formats to .NET's `DateOnly` or `TimeOnly` types without slowing down queries and while leaving your existing data as is.
+* You can now convert `DateTime` or strings written in date/time formats to .NET's `DateOnly` or `TimeOnly` types without slowing down queries and while leaving your existing data as is.
-   * Use `AsDateOnly` or `AsTimeOnly` in a static index (SEE EXAMPLES BELOW)
+   * Use `AsDateOnly` or `AsTimeOnly` in a static index ([see examples below](../../client-api/how-to/using-timeonly-and-dateonly#use--or--in-a-static-index-to-convert-strings-or-datetime-types))
    * `AsDateOnly` and `AsTimeOnly` automatically convert strings to ticks for faster querying.

 * We convert the types in [static indexes](../../indexes/map-indexes) so that the conversions and calculations are done behind the scenes and the data is ready for fast queries.
 [See sample index below.](../../client-api/how-to/using-timeonly-and-dateonly#convert-and-use-date/timeonly-without-affecting-your-existing-data)).

-* It is also possible to covert via patch or query, but it is [far more efficient](../../client-api/how-to/using-timeonly-and-dateonly#convert-and-use-date/timeonly-without-affecting-your-existing-data) to do so in a static index.

 * In this page:
    * [About DateOnly and TimeOnly](../../client-api/how-to/using-timeonly-and-dateonly#about-dateonly-and-timeonly)